Andrew McCutchen Player Props: Pirates vs. Padres

 Andrew McCutchen At The Plate

-- McCutchen has 76 hits this season and a team-best OBP of .384.
+- McCutchen leads Pittsburgh with an OBP of .382 this season while batting .265 with 55 walks and 43 runs scored.

-- Among qualified hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks ninth, and he is 92nd in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 53rd, his on-base percentage ranks 10th, and he is 97th in the league in slugging.

-- McCutchen has reached base via a hit in 52 games this year (of 81 played), and had multiple hits in 18 of those games.
+- In 63.4% of his 82 games this season, McCutchen has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 12.3% of his games this year, he has gone deep, and 2.9% of his trips to the plate.
+- He has gone deep in 12.2% of his games this season, and 2.9% of his plate appearances.

-- McCutchen has driven in a run in 19 games this season (23.5%), including seven games with more than one RBI (8.6%).
-He has also driven in three or more of his team's runs in two contests.
+- McCutchen has picked up an RBI in 23.2% of his games this year, with more than one RBI in 8.5% of his games.
+He has also plated three or more runs in two contests.

+- He has scored in 40.2% of his games this season, with more than one run scored in 12.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.